themohal/Rust-Practice/README.md

 # Rust-Practice
-This is Rust practice library
+This is Rust practice repositort